humberry/JPG2PDF/README.md

-Insert JPGs and get a PDF
+Insert JPGs and get a PDF<br />
+You need reportlab!